New York, Providence and Boston Railroad

-The New York, Providence and Boston Railroad, normally called the Stonington Line, was a major part of the New York, New Haven and Hartford Railroad between New London, Connecticut and Providence, Rhode Island.
+The New York, Providence and Boston Railroad, normally called the Stonington Line (for its western terminus), was a railroad company that connected Providence, Rhode Island, and Stonington, Connecticut.
+Originally intended to connect Providence to New York City via steamboats calling at Stonington, it was chartered in 1832 and began operations in 1837.
+The company was leased by the New York, New Haven and Hartford Railroad in 1893.
 It is now part of Amtrak's high-speed Northeast Corridor.

 History

 Prior to the building of the NYP&B, travelers between New York City and Boston had to pass around Point Judith, Rhode Island and its rough waters to reach the Boston and Providence Railroad in Providence.
 The B&P was completed in 1835 and began operating the steamer Lexington between Providence and New York, adding the Massachusetts in 1836.

 The New York and Stonington Railroad was chartered in Connecticut in May 1832 and the New York, Providence and Boston Railroad in Rhode Island in June of that year to fix the problem.
 On July 1, 1833 they consolidated to form a new New York, Providence and Boston Railroad.
 Ground was broken by the subsidiary Providence and Stonington Railroad at Stonington, Connecticut on August 14, 1833.
 On November 17, 1837 the line opened between Stonington and a pier at South Providence, about 1 mile downriver from the city center.
 At Stonington docks connected to steamboats to New York City through Long Island Sound, and later to the Long Island Rail Road at Greenport, New York, opened July 29, 1844.
 At Providence, a short car float across the Providence River led to the docks of the Boston and Providence Railroad at India Point in Providence, where travelers could continue on to Boston.

 Steamboat service from New York to Stonington commenced in November 1837 under the Boston and New York Transportation company, which was soon succeeded by the New Jersey Steam Navigation Company.
 On January 13, 1840, the latter company's steamer Lexington burned and sank with a loss of 140 lives; there were only four survivors.
+Cornelius Vanderbilt acquired control of the railroad in 1847.
+The California Gold Rush in 1849 caused a boom in traffic to the Isthmus.
+Vanderbilt sold control in order to help fund an ocean going steamship line to serve the traffic.